 Steel erectors create the strong skeleton of a building or temporary structure by installing and fixing together steel girders, pipework and beams.

-There are no formal requirements to enter training as a steel erector but it helps when looking for work to have GCSEs (grades A-E) or equivalent in subjects such as maths, English, science and technology.
+There are no formal requirements to enter training as a steel erector but it helps when looking for work to have GCSEs grades 9-4 (A*-C) or equivalent in subjects such as maths, English, science and technology.
 Employers often look for people with some on-site experience, so if you haven’t worked in construction before you could work as an assistant to start with.
 Then your employer might train you in steel erection.

 Construction apprenticeships are a common way into this career.
 Getting on to an apprenticeship scheme usually involves taking a selection test.
-As an apprentice, you study towards NVQ/SVQ Level 2 and 3, including:
+As an apprentice, you study towards NVQ/SVQ Level 2 and 3.

 If you’re working without qualifications, you might be able to do On-Site Assessment and Training (OSAT) or Experienced Worker Practical Assessment (EWPA) to get your NVQ and card.